tomatoseandcrying/hyperfixation/README.md

 For any crossmodders!

-Chud Joker uses a custom context to detect probability hits: "context.chudhit" (go figure) To use this properly, you'll need to include "G.GAME.chudhit = G.GAME.chudhit + 1" whenever you hit the probability check You'll also need to reset it with "G.GAME.chudhit = 0" whenever the probability check misses
+Chud Joker uses a custom context to detect probability hits: "context.chudhit" (go figure) To use this properly, you'll need to include "SMODS.calculate_context{chudhit = true}" within your probability effect

 This mod takes ownership of:
 Wheel of Fortune (Farmer, Chud Joker)